Paying bills is not exactly the part that makes landlords jump for joy. But it doesn’t have to be a headache.

 What is ACH bill payment for landlords?

-Benefits of using ACH for bill payments
+Benefits of using ACH for property bill payments

 Step 1: Collect payee information

-Step 2: Choose your tool
+Step 2: Choose your payment platform

 - Bank bill pay (native): Great for simplicity.
 Log in, add payees, and send money with ACH.
 Downsides: limited approval workflows, weaker property-level reporting.

 To pick the right option, compare the cost associated with each method, Same-Day/instant availability, reconciliation experience, sub-accounts, user permissions, and fraud controls.
-If you already evaluate software for collections (e.g., rent collection apps or the best way to collect rent from tenants), apply the same rigor to bill-pay tooling.

 Step 3: Configure the payment